 From Yearly Strategy to Daily Store Activity: Board Integrated Retail Planning at Slowear

-Slowear is a family business concept and an Italian lifestyle project stemming from a long industrial history, combining four historic Italian fashion brands that share a high level of specialisation: Incotex (high-level quality trousers since 1951); Zanone (minimalist knitwear); Glanshirt (the vintage shirt); and Montedoro (State-Of-The-Art-Outerwear).
+Slowear is a family business concept and an Italian lifestyle project stemming from a long industrial history, combining four historic Italian fashion brands that share a high level of specialization: Incotex (high-level quality trousers since 1951); Zanone (minimalist knitwear); Glanshirt (the vintage shirt); and Montedoro (State-Of-The-Art-Outerwear).

-- Timing: yearly and seasonal
+- Timing: Yearly and seasonal

 - User types: Retail and merchandise manager, senior controllers, supply chain managers